Looking to learn more about food in Mongolia? Explore some of the national dishes and what you need to know if you’re vegan or vegetarian.

 First, Mongolian beef is not Mongolian.
 Like, at all.
 We hate to break it to you, but Mongolian beef is a dish that was created in Taiwan to sound exotic.
 There’s nothing Mongolian about Mongolian beef.

-Second, Mongolians don’t eat horse.
-Horses are godly in Mongolian culture and eating them is only done out of pure necessity.
+Second, Mongolians don’t typically eat horse.
+Especially in the summertime, when their diet consists mostly of “white foods” (dairy).
+Horses are godly in Mongolian culture and eating them is only done only out of pure necessity.

 Mongolians have different genes when it comes to drinking, literally.
 This goes back to the days of Genghis Khan.
 It’s been proven that Mongolians have a different genetic makeup – one that helps them absorb more alcohol into the bloodstream and break it down at a slower rate than most Europeans.
 There is some scientific basis to this but let this simply be your warning to watch your alcohol consumption when drinking with locals.
 Quite frankly, they won’t be able to handle alcohol the way you do.